Headley, Surrey: Headley Court

-There is a military hospital (previously run by the RAF Hospital) at Headley Court in the parish, once the manor house, the main building being a reconstruction that took place in 1899.
+There is a military hospital (previously run by the RAF Hospital) at Headley Court in the parish, once the manor house, with the main building reconstructed in 1899.
 Its playing fields can be used for helicopters.
-This unit closed in September 2018 and the site was bought for redevelopment in May 2019 by Angle Property.
+This unit closed in September 2018, and the site was bought for redevelopment in May 2019 by Angle Property.

 Amenities

 The village has an active church, shop, village hall and pub.

 County-supported schools are in Leatherhead, Ashtead, Mickleham and Dorking.
 Some children attend private schools.

 Headley is known for its large heath lands, which are owned by the National Trust, leading out towards Box Hill.
-The Heath was used by Canadian troops during World War II as tank and combat training grounds.
+Canadian troops used the Health during World War II as a tank and combat training ground.

 Transport

 A typically two-hourly bus service (number 21) between Crawley and Epsom connects Headley to Box Hill, Dorking and Leatherhead.
-A service was provided by Surrey County Council for local children of 5–11 years of age, to the primary schools terminated on 1 September 2006.
+A service was provided by Surrey County Council for local children aged 5–11 years, to primary schools, which terminated on 1 September 2006.

-A bus service is also provided by St. Andrew's Catholic School, Leatherhead for its pupils (aged 11 to 18).
+A bus service is also provided by St. Andrew's Catholic School, Leatherhead, for its pupils (aged 11 to 18).

 The nearest station by road is Betchworth, which is served by trains to Redhill, Guildford and Reading.
 Box Hill & Westhumble station, which has trains to London Victoria and London Waterloo, is also nearby.

 Social life and sport

-The village has a Parish Council and its hall hosts clubs including: a computer club, cricket club, gardening club and other activities.
+The village has a Parish Council, and its hall hosts various clubs, including a computer club, a cricket club, a gardening club and other activities.

 The Cock Inn, formerly for a few years the Cock Horse, is the only public house in the village.
-There is also the RAF Headley Club which is open only to servicemen and women, plus their families of Headley Court.
+There is also the RAF Headley Club, which is open only to servicemen and women, as well as their families from Headley Court.

-The Headley Cricket Club was founded in 1893, and now incorporating the Old Freemen's side from nearby City of London Freemen's School.
-The team play on the ground opposite the main Heath car park, to the south of the village centre and have played in the Surrey Downs League since 2002 on Saturdays and have a Sunday team.
+The Headley Cricket Club was founded in 1893 and now incorporates the Old Freemen's side from nearby City of London Freemen's School.
+The team plays on the ground opposite the main Heath car park, to the south of the village centre, and has been a member of the Surrey Downs League since 2002, playing on Saturdays, with a Sunday team.

 Tyrrells Wood Golf Club is a large private golf course and grounds to the west of the village and partially within the bounds of the parish.

 Headley was on the London-Surrey Cycle Classic over the opening weekend of the 2012 London Olympic Games as part of the Box Hill loop, which was covered nine times in the men's event and twice in the women's.
-With long distance routes in various directions, the roads in and around Headley have become very popular for leisure cycling.
+With long-distance routes in various directions, the roads in and around Headley have become very popular for leisure cycling.